 |Baseball Attendance Reports

-A brief preliminary analysis of 2013 Major League Baseball and Minor League Baseball
+A brief preliminary review of 2013 Major League Baseball and Minor League Baseball

 The comprehensive 2012 Major League Baseball Attendance Analysis, and 2012 Minor

 League Baseball Attendance Analysis can be found below.

 2012, 2011, 2010 and 2009 Baseball Attendance Analysis Reports

 The Number Tamer Baseball Attendance Analysis reports for 2012, 2011, 2010 and 2009

 can be downloaded in PDF format from this page.
 There are two separate reports